simontabor/jquery-toggles/README.md

 Make your JavaScript edits to `js/Toggles.js`.
 Any styling edits should be made to the relevent files in the `less` folder.
 JS edits must be compatible with Closure Compiler advanced optimisations - if you aren't able to code in this style then I'll happily tweak any pull requests/help out.

 To build the files for release, run `make`.
 Again, if you struggle then I'll be able to build the files for you.
+(Note: use node v5)